My fav shrub. Great choice by far

 Also known as the Smooth Hydrangea, Seven back, and Tree Hydrangea, the Wild Hydrangea gets to be between 3-6 feet tall and is a dense shrub with multiple thick stems.
 The leaves are heart-shaped and have a rough feel to them.
 In the fall, the stalks turn yellow, giving a beautiful splash of color.
 The plant produces a flower that is greenish-white and very large.
 As the flowers age, they become white and then fade to brown when winter comes.
 The flowers are uniform in height and have a slightly flattened look.
 Sometimes the flowers get so heavy they weigh the stems down to the ground.
 Wild Hydrangea shrub is native to the southeast United States.
 While it is native to this area, it is very hardy and can be grown in zones 3 through 9.
 Wild Hydrangea begins to bloom in June and continues to bloom until the first frost.
 Wild Hydrangea is deciduous and will lose its leaves in the winter.
 Unlike the traditional hydrangea, soil acidity does not change the flower color of the Wild Hydrangea.

-The Wild Hydrangea prefers partial sun.
+Some cultivated varieties produce pink flowers.
+Wild Hydrangea prefers partial sun.
 Ideally, it will get sun in the morning and shade in the evening.
-It likes soil that is moist and well drained and is acidic.
+It likes soil that is moist and well-drained, and is acidic.
 If there is a prolonged period without rain, make sure to water the Wild Hydrangea.
-It also grows very quickly.
+It also proliferates.
 It is excellent for creating a hedge, a mixed border, or a foundation in your landscaping.
 In the springtime, it can be beneficial to prune the Wild Hydrangea in the spring.
 Cut the stocks down to six inches, and new stalks will grow and bloom by the time summer comes.